 You can call us with any concerns on 0208 654 5333 or email firstname.lastname@example.org

-At the Woodside Academy we aim to make sure all our pupils stay safe in school, at home, in the community and online.
+At Woodside Primary school we aim to make sure all our pupils stay safe in school, at home, in the community and online.
 We have a duty of care and the right to take reasonable actions to safeguard the welfare of all pupils.
 We are here to keep young people safe and secure and to promote their personal safety and wellbeing.

 If a member of staff has cause to be concerned that a child may be subject to any form of abuse, then the Academy will follow child protection procedures and inform Children’s Services of its concern.